epccs/Gravimetric/Hardware/README.md

         Control of a PMOS disables power to the 40PIN SBC header.
         SPI between SBC and ATmega324pb has a buffer with IOFF for SBC power off.
         UART from SBC to transceivers has a buffer with IOFF for SBC power off.
-        I2C between SBC and bus manager is isolated so SBC can power off.
+        I2C between SBC and bus manager is for SMBus and so SBC can power off.
-        I2C between ATmega324pb and bus manager is isolated.
+        I2C between ATmega324pb and bus manager is on a seperate port.
         Serial (RPUbus) continues working when SBC is powered off.
 ```